2004 Fiesta Bowl

-Despite being outgained 378–337 in the bowl game, and has a turnover margin of -1, Ohio State prevailed 35–28.
+Despite being outgained 378–337 in the bowl game and having a turnover margin of -1, Ohio State prevailed 35–28.
 It was Ohio State's second straight Fiesta Bowl win; they went on to win another one in 2006.

 Game summary

 Kansas State won the coin toss and elected to defer.
 Ohio State's first drive stalled, but its punt gave Kansas State a horrible field position.
 On Kansas State's first drive, they went 3 and out, and were forced to punt from their 7-yard line.
 Harlan Jacobs of Ohio State blocked the K-State punt and John Hollins returned it 7 yards for a touchdown, and Ohio State opened up an early 7–0 lead.

 Later in the first quarter, Ohio State's quarterback Craig Krenzel fired a pass to Santonio Holmes for a 6-yard touchdown, and Ohio State extended its lead to 14–0.
 In the second quarter, Krenzel fired a 17-yard pass to Michael Jenkins for his second touchdown pass.
 At this point, Ohio State appeared to have the game under control, as it had a 21–0 lead.
 But Kansas State wouldn't quit.
 The Wildcats' star running back Darren Sproles ran 6 yards for a touchdown to make the score 21–7.
 Kansas State's defense stopped Ohio State on their next possession, and the first half ended with the same score.

 With 9 minutes to go in the third quarter, Kansas State quarterback Ell Roberson scrambled 14 yards for a touchdown, and Kansas State closed the gap to 21–14.
 It appeared as though Kansas State was back in the game, but Ohio State wouldn't be denied.
 With 4 minutes to go in the third quarter Krenzel found Michael Jenkins again for an 8-yard touchdown.
 Ohio State's lead went back to 14, and the score was 28-14.
 Later, with only 36 seconds left in the third quarter, Craig Krenzel found Santonio Holmes again for a 31-yard touchdown, and Ohio State led 35–14.

 Kansas State's Ayo Saba ran 2 yards for a touchdown, and the score was 35–21.
 Later on, Ell Roberson found the end zone for the second time, and the score was 35–28.
 However, it was too little, too late for the Wildcats, as there was only 2:47 left to go in the game.
 Ohio State recovered an onside kick, and melted the clock to preserve a 35–28 win.
-Craig Krenzel, with his 4 touchdown passes, was named the Fiesta Bowl Offensive MVP.
+Craig Krenzel, with his four touchdown passes, was named the Fiesta Bowl Offensive MVP.